 “The problem with socialism is that eventually you run out of other people’s money.”
 Maggie Thatcher

 The goal of the EIC is equality: Unearned equality.
-Even if the EIC simply reduced taxes owed and did not generate an actual Treasury check, the EIC takes money from those who made it and gives it to those who did not.
+But even if the EIC simply reduced taxes owed and did not generate an actual Treasury check, the EIC still takes money from those who made it and gives it to those who did not.

 …as if life’s problems can be solved with money.
 Money doesn’t even solve money problems.
 So, why palm the Queen if it won’t fill a low straight?